etux/docker-maven-plugin/README.md

 Maven plugin to interact with Docker.

 The idea of this plugin is to be able to operate Docker from Maven.
+All elements of the ContainerConfig are supported.

-Initial implementation should cover:
+Initial implementation should covers:

 - start container
 - stop container